Genealogy of the extremal process of the branching random walk: The supercritical Gibbs measure

 \section{The supercritical Gibbs measure}

-Theorem \ref{thm:main} can be used to obtain a simple construction of the so-called supercritical measures on $\bar{\calU}$, as obtained in \cite{BRV12}.
-More precisely, the aim is to mimic the construction of the critical measure, but instead of using the derivative martingale $(Z_n)$ one use the supercritical martingale with parameter $\beta >1$, that is defined, under some integrability conditions by:
+In this section, we use Theorem~\ref{thm:main} to give a simple construction of the so-called supercritical Gibbs measures on $\bar{\calU}$, as obtained in \cite{BRV12}.
+More precisely, the aim is to mimic the construction of the critical measure describe in Section~\ref{subsec:critical}, but instead of using the derivative martingale $(Z_n)$ one use the supercritical additive martingale with parameter $\beta >1$.